Remembering Dr. Sam

 As someone who truly saw the big picture, Sam developed a highly efficient construction operation and instituted an effective fund-raising plan.
 Sam’s dedication was the driving force behind the growth of Habitat Collier, helping us to grow from building 20 homes a year in 1996 to an average of 100 homes per year for each of the last 15 years.
 This accomplishment places the Habitat Collier as one of the top producing Habitat affiliates in the United States.
 Habitat for Humanity has provided shelter for nearly 10,000 people who now live in more than 1,900 Habitat homes in Collier County.

 Sam’s impact through Habitat was not limited only to Collier County.
 Serving on Habitat’s U.S. Council, Sam provided guidance and support to affiliates throughout the county.
 His role as Chairman of the Florida Affiliates led to greater productivity and partnership among Habitat affiliates throughout the state.
 Sam’s inspirational leadership was recognized by former Governor Jeb Bush, who honored him with the Governor’s Point of Light award.
 In 2003, he and Mary Ann were selected as the first of Habitat for Humanity International’s Volunteers of the Year.
 They were also the first recipients of the Naples Daily News Jefferson Award recognizing outstanding public service.

 Sam will be missed by his extended family, his many dear friends, the thousands of individuals living in Habitat homes, and the volunteers and donors who have supported Habitat for Humanity of Collier County.

-On Saturday, March 18, 2017, Habitat for Humanity of Collier County will raise the walls on its 2,000th home.
-The home, funded by a gift from Dr. Durso, will be built in his honor and will stand as tribute to his amazing legacy.
+On Saturday, March 18, 2017, Habitat for Humanity of Collier County raised the walls on its 2,000th home.
+The home, funded by a gift from Dr. Durso, was built in his honor and stands as tribute to his amazing legacy.